 I think it depends on the climate where you live.
 In winter in NZ I find them useful otherwise you must warm up for a few minutes before moving off and sometimes its really hard to get off the idle.Optional.
 I don’t use them but nothing stopping you from doing so.

-here you go - https://www.accessnorton.com/NortonCommando/cable-linkage-adaptor-plate.26987/#post-405980I offered up a post on this a couple of months ago and am now unable to find it.
+here you go - https://www.accessnorton.com/NortonCommando/cable-linkage-adaptor-plate.26987/#post-405980I offered up a post on this a couple of years ago and am now unable to find it.

-I just installed mine.
+Ho All.I just installed mine.
 I did it on the bench and then installed it on the bike.
 Much easier.

 I think it's a great kit.
 I would have made a few things differently.